Apply for verification for election advertising and political affiliation in personalized ads in the United States

 Verify eligibility to run election ads or use political affiliation in personalized advertising

 You can apply to be verified if you are a political committee, non-profit organization, business, or other entity.

 You must be an authorized representative for your organization in order to complete the verification process.
 To be an authorized representative, you need to be a full-time employee of the organization, or if applicable, a representative of the agency representing the organization.
 You’ll also need access to the organization’s Display & Video 360 advertiser.

 In the application form, you’ll be asked to provide the following, as the authorized representative:

 - Your Display & Video 360 Partner ID

 - Your Display & Video 360 Advertiser ID

-- Organization name: The organization name provided here must exactly match the name associated with your FEC ID or EIN provided above, including any capitalization and punctuation.
+- Organization name: The organization name provided here must exactly match the name associated with your FEC ID, state elections regulator registration information, or EIN provided above, including any capitalization and punctuation.
 This name will also be visible in the ad’s “Paid for by” disclosure, as well as in the Election Advertising transparency report and the election ads library.

-- Organization’s address: This must match the address associated with your organization’s FEC or EIN registration
+- Organization’s address: This must match the address associated with your organization’s FEC, state elections regulator registration information, or EIN registration

 - Attestation that you’re a United States citizen or a lawfully admitted permanent resident